ibmdb/node-ibm_db/README.md

 ### Configure ODBC driver on z/OS

 Please refer to the [ODBC Guide and References](https://www.ibm.com/support/knowledgecenter/SSEPEK/pdf/db2z_12_odbcbook.pdf) cookbook for how to configure your ODBC driver.
-Specifically, you need to ensure you have:
+Specifically, you need to ensure you:

-1. Binded the ODBC packages.
+1. Bind the ODBC packages.
 A sample JCL is provided in the `SDSNSAMP` dataset in member `DSNTIJCL`.
 Customize the JCL with specifics to your system.

+2. Ensure users that should be authorized have authority to execute the DSNACLI plan.
+Included are samples granting authority to public (all users), or specific groups via SQL GRANT statements, or alternately via RACF.
+The security administrator can use these samples as a model and customize/translate to your installation security standards as appropriate.

+    **Examples using SQL GRANT statement**:

+    _Example 1:_ Grant the privilege to execute plan DSNACLI to RACF group, DBCLIGRP.

+        GRANT EXECUTE ON PLAN DSNACLI TO DBCLIGRP;

+    _Example 2:_ Grant the privilege to execute plan DSNACLI to all users at the current server.

+        GRANT EXECUTE ON PLAN DSNACLI TO PUBLIC;

+    **Examples using Access Control Authorization Exit for Db2 authorization**:

+    Define profile for plan DSNACLI execute privilege check

+        RDEFINE MDSNPN DB2A.DSNACLI.EXECUTE UACC(NONE) OWNER(DB2OWNER)

+    _Example 1:_ PERMIT the privilege to execute plan DSNACLI to RACF group, DBCLIGRP

+        PERMIT DB2A.DSNACLI.EXECUTE ID(DBCLIGRP) ACCESS(READ) CLASS(MDSNPN)

+    _Example 2:_ PERMIT the privilege to execute plan DSNACLI to all users at the current server

+        PERMIT DB2A.DSNACLI.EXECUTE ID(*) ACCESS(READ) CLASS(MDSNPN)

+    Issue SETROPTS command to refresh in-storage profile lists

+         SETR RACLIST(MDSNPN) REFRESH

-2. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
+3. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
 You can set the `STEPLIB `environment variable in your `.profile` with the following statement, after defining `IBM_DB_HOME` to the high level qualifier of your Db2 datasets as instructed above:

     ```sh
     # Assumes IBM_DB_HOME specifies the HLQ of the Db2 datasets.
     export STEPLIB=$STEPLIB:$IBM_DB_HOME.SDSNEXIT:$IBM_DB_HOME.SDSNLOAD:$IBM_DB_HOME:SDSNL0D2
     ```

-3. Configured an appropriate _Db2 ODBC initialization file_ that can be read at application time.
+4. Configure an appropriate _Db2 ODBC initialization file_ that can be read at application time.
 You can specify the file by using either a DSNAOINI data definition statement or by defining a `DSNAOINI` z/OS UNIX environment variable.
 For compatibility with ibm_db, the following properties must be set:

     ```
     MULTICONTEXT=1